 You can read more about each section in the Energy Bill Overview and see a summary of The Green Deal which is targeted at homeowners and business owners.

 2010: Feed In Tariff (FIT)

-This is an incentive scheme to reward those who generate their own electricity through the use of low carbon technology or renewable energy.
-As long as the amount of power generated is less than 5MW per year the scheme offers a rate of pay back to the generator for the power which is used and any excess which is exported back to the grid.
-The Feed in Tariff is designed to encourage homeowners, businesses and communities to invest in low carbon technology such as photovoltaic panels, wind turbines, hydroelectric, anaerobic digestion and domestic micro-combined heat and power (CHP) at 2KW or less.
+This was an incentive scheme to reward those who generated their own electricity through the use of low-carbon technology or renewable energy.
+As long as the amount of power generated was less than 5MW per year, the scheme offered a rate of pay back to the generator for the power which was used, and any excess which was exported back to the grid.
+The Feed in Tariff was designed to encourage homeowners, businesses and communities to invest in low carbon technology such as photovoltaic panels, wind turbines, hydroelectric, anaerobic digestion and domestic micro-combined heat and power (CHP) at 2KW or less.

-All products used and the installer must be approved by the Microgeneration Certification Scheme (MCS) otherwise the FIT will not apply.
+All products used and the installer had to be approved by the Microgeneration Certification Scheme (MCS) otherwise the FIT would not apply.

 2011: Renewable Heat Incentive (RHI)

-Due to go live in April 2011 the RHI is to financially reward and help encourage homeowners, businesses and communities to source their heat from renewable or low carbon sources.
+The RHI is designed to financially reward and help encourage homeowners, businesses and communities to source their heat from renewable or low-carbon sources.
 The following technology helps generate low carbon heat:

 - Biomass Boilers and Stoves